ToTt0G/winforms-designer-vscode/README.md

 vsce package
 ```

+## ⚠️ Known Limitations

+### Resource-based Properties
+The following properties require `.resx` resource file support and are not currently supported:
+- **Icon**: Form icons cannot be saved/loaded (requires .resx implementation)
+- **Images**: Image resources for PictureBox and other controls
+- **Localized strings**: Resource-based string localization

+These properties may be visible in the property grid but changes will not persist to the `.Designer.cs` file.

+**Workaround**: Manually edit the `.Designer.cs` file and create corresponding `.resx` files using Visual Studio or other tools.

 ## 🙏 Credits

 This extension wraps the excellent [SWD4CS](https://github.com/hry2566/SWD4CS) designer by **hry2566**, making it accessible directly from VS Code.